 Is Google Drive GDPR compliant?

-Google Drive is a cloud service that complies to EU General Data Protection Regulation.
+Google Drive is a cloud service that complies with EU General Data Protection Regulation.
 Google Drive meets GDPR compliance through a variety of measures.
 To start, Drive uses Google-made servers and hardware that have the highest level of security standards.

 Google Drive also minimises the access that Google employees have to its servers and data.
 Google has a long term plan to automate all processes so that human access is unnecessary.

 All data is protected with state-of-the-art AES encryption with 256 bits.
 Data in transit is protected with SSL/TLS encryption and data that travels within Google, is also encrypted.